gumberss/FinanceControlinatorDocs/Features/Purchase Listinator/Shared Lists/Shared Lists RFC.md

 <img src="https://github.com/gumberss/FinanceControlinator/assets/38296002/42d50000-c135-40fd-ba42-872679aea63b"/>
 <img src="https://github.com/gumberss/FinanceControlinator/assets/38296002/4ff10be5-e846-41f9-bdeb-af2c0ba81688"/>

 The C4 model provides a structured overview of the system architecture, as depicted in the C4 model diagram.
-This diagram illustrates the separation of concerns and the relationships between the Purchase List, Shopping and Cart Modules.
+This diagram illustrates the separation of concerns and the relationships between the Purchase List, Shopping, and Cart Modules.

 To complement the C4 model, a detailed flow chart has been created to visualize the sequential steps and decision points within the system.
 The first flow chart captures the user journey, from initiating the first shopping session to the moment that are two activated sessions.
 On the other hand, the second flow chart presents the close of these two sessions and the end of the shopping cart lifecycle.
 Those flow together provide a granular view of the system's functionality and user interactions, complementing the high-level perspective offered by the C4 mode.